REE Overview

 Why REE Exists

-REE begins from five irreducible commitments — things that cannot be abandoned without thought itself becoming incoherent.
+REE begins from a set of irreducible commitments — things that cannot be abandoned without thought itself becoming incoherent.
 They are not design choices.
 They are articles of faith.

 |---|---|---|

-From these axioms, ethics follows necessarily (Layer 5 — derived, not imposed).
-REE (Layer 6) is the decision system that implements that ethics under uncertainty.
+From these axioms and first derivations, ethics follows necessarily (Layer 8 – derived, not imposed).
+REE (Layer 9) is the decision system that implements that ethics under uncertainty.
 It is not the source of ethics.
 The ethics is given by what the axioms jointly require.

-The derived ethical objectives (INV-042): preserve minds; preserve future options; reduce unnecessary suffering; increase shared joy; maintain corrigibility; maintain truth-seeking; maintain the ability to love and be loved; maintain the shared world; maintain the possibility of future minds and future love.
+The derived ethical objectives (INV-042): preserve minds; preserve future options; reduce unnecessary suffering; increase shared joy; maintain corrigibility; maintain truth-seeking; maintain the ability to love and be loved; maintain the shared world; maintain the possibility of future minds and future love; maintain honest communication.

 Compressed statement: